npbauman/Downfolded-Hamiltonian-Database/README.md

 in energy between highest(lowest) energy unoccupied(occupied) orbital in the active space and the next highest(lowest) energy unoccupied(occupied) orbital outside of the active space.
-The latter argument is important because from a perturbative analysis stand point, if the active-space orbitals are well seperated energetically from the remaining orbitals, the external amplitudes defining the downfolded Hamiltonian are better approximated.
-That is because one can expect that the corresponding pertubative denominators are much larger than those used to define excitations within the active space and which are determined in the diagonalization of the downfolded Hamiltonian.
+The latter argument is important because from a perturbative analysis standpoint, if the active-space orbitals are well separated energetically from the remaining orbitals, the external amplitudes defining the downfolded Hamiltonian are better approximated.
+That is because one can expect that the corresponding perturbative denominators are much larger than those used to define excitations within the active space and which are determined in the diagonalization of the downfolded Hamiltonian.
 Along with the choice of active-space, a series of other approximations are used to define the downfolded